cms-jet/JMEDAS/README.md

 ## Maintainer(s)

 There have been many maintainers of these exercises during the years.
-Current maintainers of this lesson are
+Current maintainers of this lesson are:

 * [Alejandro Gomez Espinosa](mailto:alejandro.gomez@cern.ch)

 ## Authors